AARP Members Save an additional $100 per personAARP Members SAVE an additional $100

 This morning travel to Mt.
-Koya, a UNESCO World Heritage Site and where the Shingon Buddism sect was introduced in 805 by the priest Kukai, who posthumously became known as Kobo Daishi.
-Here visit the Kongobunji Temple with its elegantly painted sliding doors and the Danjo Garan Temple, one of the first complexes built by Kobo Daishi in Mt.
+Koya, a UNESCO World Heritage Site and where the Shingon Buddhism sect was introduced in 805 by the priest Kukai, who posthumously became known as Kobo Daishi.
+Here visit the Kongobuji Temple with its elegantly painted sliding doors and the Danjo Garan Temple, one of the first complexes built by Kobo Daishi in Mt.
 Koya.
 Later enjoy a Japanese style vegetarian lunch at a delightful monastery inn (shukubo) served by local monks, a Cultural Insight.
 Continue to Okunoin, Japan's largest cemetery and the site of Kobo Daishi's mausoleum, set in an enchanted forest of towering ancient cedar trees.
-Travel to Shirahama and later enjoy dinner in a local authentic Japanese ‘Izakaya'.
+Travel to Shirahama and later enjoy dinner in a local authentic Japanese izakaya.

 Today visit the Kumano area, the spiritual heartland of Japan and discover the Kumano Kodo Pilgrimage Route, a UNESCO World Heritage Site.
-Choose to ascend Daimonzaka Hill either on foot or by coach to admire the Nachi Taisha Shrine, Seiganotoji Temple and the impressive Nachi waterfall which at approximately 130 meters high is the tallest waterfall in Japan.
+Choose to ascend Daimonzaka Hill either on foot or by coach to admire the Nachi Taisha Shrine, Seiganotoji Temple and the impressive Nachi waterfall which at approximately 425 ft high is the tallest waterfall in Japan.
 Continue your journey by visiting Hayatama Taisha one of Kumano's most important shrines that holds an important place in Japanese mythology.
 The collection housed in this small museum is impressive, with more national treasures than some major museums.
 Continue to your hotel which for the next two nights is the Shima Kanko The Classic; famous for hosting the 42nd G7 summit in 2016 which was attended by many top politicians including President Barack Obama.
 This evening enjoy dinner at the hotel.

-Enjoy a later start this morning before traveling to Ise to visit the Ise Jingu Shrine the most revered Shinto sanctuary of great spiritual and historical significance.
+Enjoy a later start this morning before travelling to Ise to visit the Ise Jingu Shrine the most revered Shinto sanctuary of great spiritual and historical significance.
 It consists of an inner and outer shrine and both are rebuilt from scratch every 20 years according to ancient Shinto tradition.
 Later meet some traditional free divers known as 'Ama', as seen in the James Bond movie 'You Only Live Twice'.
 They are working women of the region who dressed all in white, dive into the sea without any diving equipment to catch shellfish and seaweed.
 Enjoy the fine flavor of the char-grilled local fresh seafood while listening to the stories told by the friendly and cheerful divers, a Cultural Insight.
 Later visit Mikimoto Pearl Island which is the place where, for the first time in the world, pearls were successfully cultured.
 Then enjoy some free time at a local mall for shopping and dinner at one of the many local and international restaurants.

 Travel to Iga and start the day with a visit to the Ninja Museum, dedicated to the history of ninja and ninjutsu, an original form of warfare developed mainly in the region.
 The museum's collection includes very old ninjutsu writings analyzed scientifically along with ancient weapons.
 Continue by exploring Ueno Castle constructed in the late 16th century served as the seat of the local lords during the Edo Period.
 The castle tower was destroyed in a storm less than 50 years later and not rebuilt until 1935 when a local resident provided funding for the tower's reconstruction.
 Then enjoy a special Be My Guest lunch with a monk at Shorenji Temple in Nabari while learning about the history and traditions of the region.
 After lunch continue to Kyoto for your overnight stay.